Helen Crawfurd: Political activity

+The End of WWI

 In 1918, Crawfurd was elected as vice-chair of the Scottish division of the Independent Labour Party (ILP), and was said to be a convincing speaker when she spoke in the Market Place at the branch meeting in Loftus.
 Shortly afterwards, Crawfurd became a founder member of the ILP's left-wing faction, which was campaigning for it to affiliate to the Communist International.
 Crawford went to Moscow in 1920, with Marjory Newbold, Sylvia Pankhurst, Willie Gallacher and others for the Congress of the Third Communist International and interviewed Lenin.
 When the affiliation policy was defeated, Crawfurd joined the new Communist Party of Great Britain (CPGB).
 She served on its Central Committee and involved herself in various journalistic projects.
 She also became secretary of Workers' International Relief.

 In 1919, Crawfurd was a delegate to the Congress of the Women's International League in Zürich.

 Crawfurd ran in 1921 as the first Communist Party candidate in the Govan ward of Glasgow.

 In 1927, Crawfurd was an official delegate to the Brussels International Conference against Oppressed Nationalities, at which the League against Imperialism was established.
 Crawfurd joined the executive of the British section.

 Crawfurd stood for the CPGB in Bothwell at the 1929 general election, and Aberdeen North in 1931, but did not come close to being elected.

 During the 1930s, Crawfurd was prominent in the Friends of the Soviet Union.
 She unsuccessfully stood for Dunoon Town Council in 1938.
 However, she was elected as Dunoon's first woman town councillor shortly after the war, but retired from it in 1947 due to poor health.